-Before DARPA began investing in embedded systems in the mid-1990s (principally through the MoBIES, SEC, and NEST programs), the research community devoted to this problem was small.
-Embedded systems were largely an industrial problem, one of using small computers to enhance the performance or functionality of a product.
-In this earlier context, embedded software differed from other software only in its resource limitations

-(small memory, small data word sizes, and relatively slow clocks).
+Historically, embedded systems were largely an industrial problem, one of using small computers to enhance the performance or functionality of a product.
+In this earlier context, embedded software differed from other software only in its resource limitations (small memory, small data word sizes, and relatively slow clocks).
 In this view, the "embedded software problem" is an optimization problem.
 Solutions emphasize efficiency; engineers write software at a very low level (in assembly code or C), avoid operating systems with a rich suite of services, and use specialized computer architectures such as programmable DSPs and network processors that provide hardware support for common operations.
 These solutions have defined the practice of embedded software design and development for the last 30 years or so.
-In an analysis that remains as valid today as 19 years ago, Stankovic [41] laments the resulting misconceptions that real-time computing "is equivalent to fast computing" or "is performance engineering" (most embedded computing is real-time computing).
+In an analysis that remains as valid today as 19 years ago, Stankovic [26] laments the resulting misconceptions that real-time computing "is equivalent to fast computing" or "is performance engineering" (most embedded computing is real-time computing).